-12/2013

 Responsibilities of the Food Services

-Th e food services department shall:
+The food services department shall:

-2. 3.
-4. 5.
-6. 7.
-8. 9.
-Provide in-service to nutritional service employees regarding safe food handling practices to avoid cross contamination with potential food allergens.
+- 1. Provide in-service to nutritional service employees regarding safe food handling practices to avoid cross contamination with potential food allergens. - 2.
 Food service employees will wear non-latex gloves.
-Gloved hands will be washed or changed during extended use to avoid cross contamination with potential food allergens.
-Maintain a list of students with food allergies within the food service area with a photo (not for public viewing)of the student wherever possible.
-Maintain knowledge of which food products contain allergens.
-Provide food allergen controlled zones at schools where students with applicable food allergies are identified with universal symbol.
-Participate in professional development training for students with life-threatening allergies including demonstration of Epinephrine use.
+Gloved hands will be washed or changed during extended use to avoid cross contamination with potential food allergens. - 3.
+Maintain a list of students with food allergies within the food service area with a photo (not for public viewing) of the student wherever possible. - 4.
+Maintain knowledge of which food products contain allergens. - 5.
+Provide food allergen controlled zones at schools where students with applicable food allergies are identified with universal symbol. - 6.
+Participate in professional development training for students with life-threatening allergies including demonstration of Epinephrine use. - 7.
 With parental approval, set up reasonable procedures for cafeteria regarding food allergic students, including entering student's allergy into computerized database.
-Information will remain confidential and shared on a need-to-know basis in compliance with federal privacy regulations.
+Information will remain confidential and shared on a need-to-know basis in compliance with federal privacy regulations. - 8.
 USDA regulation 7CFR (Code of Federal Regulations) Part 15b require substitutions or modifications in school meals for children whose disabilities restrict their diets.
 A Child with a disability must be provided substitution in foods when that need is supported by a statement signed by a licensed physician.
-The physician statement must identify: The child's disability An explanation of why the disability restricts the child's diet.
-The major life activity affected by the disability The food or foods to be omitted from the child's diet, and the food or choice of foods that must be substituted.
-FSO, Food Service Office will be responsible for reviewing food content labels and will provide access to school menu for preview.
-Respond appropriately to all complaints/concerns from any student with a life-threatening allergy, in

-inappropriate behavior on the part of other students.
+The physician statement must identify: - The child's disability - An explanation of why the disability restricts the child's diet - The major life activity affected by the disability - The food or foods to be omitted from the child's diet, and the food or choice of foods that must be substituted. - 9.
+FSO, Food Service Office will be responsible for reviewing food content labels and will provide access to school menu for preview. - 10.
+Respond appropriately to all complaints/concerns from any student with a life-threatening allergy, including allowing student to see school nurse if complaining of any potential symptoms.
+A response to complaints/concerns would also include any type of hazing or inappropriate behavior on the part of other students.